10 Site Characterization

 10.5 | Source Identification |

 Exposure to PFAS can occur through a variety of transport pathways involving all environmental media, as is described in Section 5.
 Because ingestion of water is deemed a major route of exposure in humans, and the emerging nature of PFAS as contaminants of concern, regulatory interest has in the past several years been centered on this pathway.
 In turn, this focus has led to an increased emphasis on investigation of the connection between drinking water sources and groundwater, including direct use of groundwater as drinking water and connections between surface water and groundwater.
 Because of this regulatory and investigatory focus, this section places more emphasis on characterization of groundwater plumes than characterization of other media.
 Although groundwater may have in the past been more commonly the initial regulatory and investigatory focus, regulatory focus is broadening to other media such as surface water and biota and as a site-specific characterization process advances data are generally required from one or more other media including soil, sediment, surface water, stormwater, air, biota, or other media depending upon the nature, duration, and time of the release.
+Section 2.2 includes detailed information about the wide range of PFAS chemistry.
+Section 4 includes information about physical and chemical properties.

 10.1 Site Characterization Issues Relevant to PFAS

 Historical investigations may have missed the potential for PFAS contamination at a site because, until recently, these chemicals were not regulated, were not considered a health or environmental concern, or PFAS sampling and analytical procedures may not have been available.
 As a result, PFAS plumes had years to develop and migrate without detection or characterization.
-Comparing a site timeline (for example, processes, layout, chemical use, and release history, and fire training and/or firefighting events when AFFF was used) with the timeline of PFAS development and use, and existing drinking water data (for example, UCMR3) can be helpful in evaluating the types and potential occurrences of PFAS releases.
-Once a potential source has been identified, a site investigation would step out from the source to characterize the nature and distribution of the release.
-However, if a PFAS site is like one of the many without an identified source (ATSDR 2021), an understanding of the site timeline or a general understanding of potential PFAS use may not be available.
-For sites without a known source release, the investigation approach starts with a review of available site information.
+Reviewing available site information such as a timeline for processes, layout, chemical use, release history, and fire training and/or firefighting events when AFFF was used in comparison with the time period of PFAS use can be helpful in evaluating the types and potential occurrences of PFAS releases.
+Once the potential for a PFAS release(s) is reasonably established, initial sampling could be completed to verify whether PFAS is present.
+If PFAS is determined to be present at levels warranting further assessment, a site investigation would be completed to characterize the nature and extent of the release and subsequent PFAS distribution.
+However, a PFAS site may be one of the many without an identified source (ATSDR 2021).

 10.1.1 Evolving Science and Regulations